 Among the many ways in which car accidents can happen, the rear-end collision is one of the most common.
-Typically, these crashes happen because someone simply fails to pay attention.
-If you are involved in one of these crashes, you owe it to yourself to protect your right to compensation and get legal help right away.
+Typically, these traffic collisions happen because someone simply fails to pay attention.
+If you are involved in one of these traffic collisions, you owe it to yourself to protect your right to compensation and get legal help right away.

 Our founding attorney, Monty L. Cain, has spent more than two decades fighting for the rights of injury victims in Oklahoma, earning distinctions from the National Association of Top 100 Trial Lawyers and the Million Dollar Advocates Forum.
 If you have suffered injuries in a rear-end crash in Oklahoma, we will deploy our rapid-response investigation team to gather critical evidence and immediately go to work on your case.
 Don’t delay – contact Cain Law Office today and learn more about your rights and options.